 What is the battery life of the "Mid-2011" MacBook Air models in "real-world" usage tests?
 Do the faster custom-configured Core i7 models have inferior battery life than the standard models?

-This Q&A covers the "Mid-2011" MacBook Air models and remains particularly useful for anyone considering one of these MacBook Air systems on the used market.
-These MacBook Air models can be identified externally by the 2471 and 2469 EMC numbers.
+Please note that the "Mid-2011" MacBook Air models have been discontinued.
+However, this Q&A is up-to-date and is particularly useful for anyone considering one of these MacBook Air systems on the used market.
+These MacBook Air models can be identified externally by the 2469 and 2471 EMC numbers.

 Apple formally estimates that the standard 11-Inch "Mid-2011" MacBook Air model -- the MacBook Air "Core i5" 1.6 11-Inch (Mid-2011) -- provides an estimated five hours of runtime with its integrated 35 watt-hour battery and the standard 13-Inch "Mid-2011" MacBook Air model -- the MacBook Air "Core i5" 1.7 13-Inch (Mid-2011) -- provides an estimated seven hours of battery life with its integrated 50 watt-hour battery.